Updated 16 February 2018

 Stabilisers can make a big difference to your iPhone filmmaking.
 I’ve been using a DJI Osmo Mobile for a while.
 I got the chance to try out the much cheaper Zhiyun Smooth-Q the other day.
 How does it compare with the Osmo?

 The DJI Osmo Mobile has now been replaced by the Osmo Mobile 2, which is much more affordable than the original, can shoot vertical video, and now has a tripod socket on the base.
 It’s available from February 2018.
 The comparison below now relates to the new version.

-These stabilisers are complex and fragile devices and they have a relatively high failure rate (particularly batteries with the Zhiyun).
+These stabilisers are complex and fragile devices.
 Make sure you buy from an authorised dealer who will accept returns.

 - It’s easier to set up, install and lock your phone in securely.

 - It’s easier to switch modes with the Osmo: there’s a positive trigger button on the front.